RUGGED & FUNKY

 His songs “Mardi Gras in New Orleans” and “Big Chief” are the undisputed anthems of Carnival, while the Rock n’ Roll DNA of Elvis, Little Richard, Jerry Lee Lewis, and Fats Domino can all be traced back to Fess’ musical inventions.

-While he set the music down to support his family, the love remained, Fess came back to headline the 1971 New Orleans Jazz & Heritage Festival.
-And went on the tour and finally cut his final album, Crawfish Fiesta, but years of hard work and improper healthcare, Professor Longhair passed away unexpectedly on January 30th, 1980, the day Crawfish Fiesta was released.
+Even though Fess' music was blasting the airwaves across the world, continued racial injustice and greedy music execs, kept Fess struggling.
+Out of desperation he put the music down to support his family.
+After years of working odd jobs, Fess came back to headline the 1971 New Orleans Jazz & Heritage Festival and went on the tour and cut his final album, Crawfish Fiesta.
+But years of hard work and lack of access to proper healthcare, Professor Longhair passed away unexpectedly on January 30th, 1980, the day Crawfish Fiesta was released.